Honors/MementosMac/README.md

 Mementos mac is a simple webkit app for mac that allows easy access to //mementosapp.com

-# Mementos Mac
+# License

-Popup is licensed under the BSD license.
+Mementos Mac is licensed under the BSD license.